This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 5 Privacy (Optional)

-Recommendation: Most companies start with Security only for their first SOC 2.
-Add other criteria in subsequent audits based on customer requirements.
+Most companies start with Security only for their first SOC 2.
+Add the other criteria in later audits when customers require them or when the system's promises make them unavoidable.

 SOC 2 Type 1 vs Type 2: What's the Difference?